Sparkling Mango Lemonade

-Sparkling Mango Lemonade is a fun, fizzy beverage you’ll want to drink all summer long!
-It’s completely customizable to your own tastes – make it sweeter or more tart, or spike it with a splash of vodka!
+Sparkling Mango Lemonade is a fun, fizzy beverage you’ll want to drink all summer long.
+Customize it to your own tastes – make it sweet or tart, or spike it with your choice of alcohol.

 Nothing says “summer” to me than my first batch of homemade lemonade.
 Mind you, I did NOT grow up drinking anything resembling homemade lemonade.